pbs-assess/gfsynopsis/README.md

 pdflatex pbs-gf-synopsis.tex
 ```

-(I may have under or over estimated the number of times you need to run `pdflatex pbs-gf-synopsis.tex`.
-Run it until the table of contents and all the references and figure references are up-to-date.)
+I may have under or over estimated the number of times you need to run `pdflatex pbs-gf-synopsis.tex`.
+Run it until the table of contents and all the references and figure references are up-to-date.

+Problems?
+Sorry!
+File an [issue](https://github.com/pbs-assess/gfsynopsis/issues).